circonus-labs/nad/README.md

 It has a default directory out of which it executes scripts/executables.
 When you install it, all available plugins will be installed in subdirectories under the "config dir".
-To enable a script, simply link it from the top-level directory.
+To enable a script, simply link it from the "config dir".

 By default, the config dir is /opt/circonus/etc/node-agent.d/, you can change this using -c on the command line.
 The default port is 2609, this can be